 957 – Northumbrians rebel against Eadwig

 In 955 King Eadred of Wesex and England died and was succeeded by his nephew Eadwig.
-Mercia and Northumbria rebelled against Eadwig in favour of his brother Edgar who they wished to appoint king.
-Edgar would become king in 959.
+Mercia and Northumbria rebel against Eadwig in favour of his brother Edgar who they wished to appoint king.
+Edgar will become king in 959.

 966 – Outsider is Earl of York